riscv-steel/riscv-steel/docs/source/hardware/index.md

-# RISC-V Steel</br><small>Hardware Documentation</small>
+# RISC-V Steel Hardware Docs

 ## Introduction

-RISC-V Steel is a RISC-V Microcontroller IP written in Verilog targeted for embedded systems, systems-on-chip and FPGAs.
+RISC-V Steel is a microcontroller design developed in Verilog that implements the RV32I instruction set of RISC-V. It is designed for easy, seamless integration into embedded systems, systems-on-chip (SoC), and FPGA designs, facilitating the rapid development of innovative RISC-V applications.

-Its design comprises a 32-bit RISC-V processor core, memory and timers, as well as UART, GPIO and SPI controllers, which allow RISC-V Steel to communicate with a wide variety of sensors and actuators commonly used in embedded systems.
+RISC-V Steel can run real-time operating systems such as FreeRTOS, as well as bare-metal embedded software.
+Its design includes components such as memory, timers, and interfaces for UART, GPIO, and SPI communication, enabling RISC-V Steel to integrate with a variety of sensors and actuators commonly used in embedded applications.

-RISC-V Steel can be easily integrated into any project and supports executing real-time operating systems (FreeRTOS) as well as bare-metal embedded software.
+For information on how to develop new applications with RISC-V Steel, see the [User Guide](../userguide.md).

-See the [User Guide](../userguide.md) for information on how to develop new applications with RISC-V Steel, or [LibSteel Docs](../libsteel/index.md) for a detailed description of the API used to control it.
+For a detailed description of the API used to control RISC-V Steel, see the [LibSteel Docs](../libsteel/index.md).

 ## Architecture